Engaging and Renewing a Postdoc

 All international postdocs must have a work permit, regardless of the length of their stay or the nature of their research.
 Business officers must connect with HR Immigration to file a request for an Employee ID number through the CIC Portal.
 Postdocs will not be able to apply for a permit renewal without this number.

 Postdocs must provide proof that they have applied for a renewed work permit before the current permit expired in order to continue working in Canada (on “implied status”).
 Postdocs who leave Canada on implied status lose that status upon returning to Canada and can no longer work or receive pay until their new permit arrives.
-For more information on the department’s role in inviting and renewing an international postdoc, please visit the Immigration Resources page on the HR & Equity website, or email HR for further information.
+For more information on the department’s role in inviting and renewing an international postdoc, please visit the Immigration Resources page on the People Strategy, Equity & Culture website, or email PSEC for further information.

 Registration at the Postdoctoral Office

 - enrol in the University Health Insurance Plan (UHIP) (if international);